oracle-livelabs/database/mds-intro/launchmds/launchmds.md

 6. Select the required shutdown type and click **Stop** or **Restart**, depending on the action chosen.

-## Task 13: Delete the MySQL Database System
+## Task 13: Delete the MySQL HeatWave DatabaseSystem

 Deleting a database system is permanent.
 Any manual backups associated with the deleted database system are retained for their retention periods.
 Automatic backups are deleted with the database system.